judsingleton/Gaming_Data_Analysis/README.md

 ## Data Summary

-For sales, a dataset with sales figures for video games released between 1978 and 2024 is examined, as well as a dataset consisting of the top 50 games in each publisher category of AAA, AA, and independent or 'indie'.
-A dataset consisting of data from users consisting of time spent playing games as well as engagement level is examined.
-Finally, an in-depth study of ten representative video games and their players' score on various mental health screening tools will be explored.
+For sales, a dataset with sales figures (with just shy of 64 thousand rows) for video games released between 1978 and 2024 is examined, as well as a dataset consisting of the top 50 games in each publisher category of AAA, AA, and independent or 'indie'.
+A dataset of approximately 40 thousands rows consisting of data from users consisting of time spent playing games as well as engagement level is examined.
+Finally, an in-depth study of ten representative video games consisting of over 13 thousand rows and their players' score on various mental health screening tools will be explored.

+I found that while there does appear to be some slight correlation between genre and mental health scores, there does not appear to be one between genre and revenue.
+As such, this would seem to imply a weak correlation if any between game revenue and the mental health scores of the players.

 ### Data Dictionary
  | Column Name | Description | Data Type |